Rotifer/VBA_SQL_GENERATOR/sql_generator_notes.md

 ## To use the module

 - Download the _modSqlGenerator.bas_ file.
-- I run the code from my __Personal.xlsb__ workbook to ensure it is available at all times in Excel
+- I run the code from my __Personal.xlsb__ workbook to ensure it is available at all times in Excel.
 - You can do the same but you may want to load the module into a macro-enabled ( _xlsm_ ) workbook initially for testing and to reassure yourself that the code is safe.
-You should treat all downloaded VBA code  with suspicion to ensure that it is not doing anything dangerous either inadvertently or because of malicious intent by the code writer.
+You should treat all downloaded VBA code  with suspicion to ensure that it is not doing anything dangerous either inadvertently or because of malicious intent on the part of the code writer.

 You should now have access to the functions needed to generate the SQL.